ecbrown7/ecbrown7.github.io/_posts/2022-06-25-evanbrown-project1-blog-post.md

 Finally, I compared price and volume in VLO, GUSH and DRIP.
 VLO price showed that up and down bullish action, and the stock price in June 2022 is almost 50 dollars higher than in June 2020.
+However, this was assumed based on the increasing market cap data.

 ![](https://github.com/ecbrown7/stocks_vignette/raw/main/README_files/figure-gfmunnamed-chunk-14-1.png)
-However, this was assumed based on the increasing market cap data.

 What I was most interested in was the relationship between daily price and daily volume.
 I calculated the correlation for VLO, GUSH and DRIP.
 The correlations were as follows:
 - VLO: 0.10
 - GUSH: -0.59
 - DRIP: -0.45

 That was very interesting to me.
-The industry common stock trading volume has been relatively non-correlated with stock price.
-However, the industry reflecting ETF trading volume has been strongly correlated with ETF price.
-Just take a look at the plot for DRIP, the relationship is hyperbolic.
+The industry common stock (VLO) trading volume has been relatively non-correlated with stock price.
+However, the industry reflecting ETF (DRIP and GUSH) trading volume has been strongly correlated with ETF price.
+Just take a look at the plot below for DRIP, the relationship is hyperbolic.

 ![](https://github.com/ecbrown7/stocks_vignette/raw/main/README_files/figure-gfmunnamed-chunk-18-2.png)